LookHere/SocialMediaAnalysis/README.md

 - Requirements - what traits the candidate needs to be hired
 - NiceToHave - preferred, but not mandatory traits for the candidate
 - Benefits - what the organizations provides to the candidate (healthcare, time off, etc.)
-- Diversity - text (often at the end of the job description) discussing the organizations commitment to fair hiring practices regarding Diversity, Equity, Inclusion, and Belonging or an Equal Opportunity statement
+- Diversity - text discussing the organizations commitment to fair hiring practices regarding Diversity, Equity, Inclusion, and Belonging or an Equal Opportunity statement (often added at the end of the job description)

 Although the manual process of breaking up the text into buckets was imperfect, it should help better identify the context of the word.
 If the word "Compensation" used in the requirements section, is probably asking the if the candidate has experience in managing compensation plans.
 If the word “Compensation” is used in the Benefits or Diversity section, it is probably talking about the compensation that will be paid to this job or the fairness in pay, respectively.